The word Planet comes from the Greek word Planētes, meaning Wanderer.

 Here are some I know of…

 Globble • Peter • Gilbert • Comet • Bintu • Elliot • Arnold • Eugenia • Bertie

 If you have purchased a print or downloaded a free screensaver from my shop page, thank you.

-Created digitally, using pets (for references only), stories from around a fire and an apple!
+Created digitally, using photographs, stories from a campfire and an apple!